 5. Anything goes!
 There is so much more your puppy or dog will be experiencing with you as they age.
 Take a look around your home and the areas where you plan to bring your dog for play, walks, hangouts, etc. What objects are there around; vacuums, brooms, cars, buses, other dogs, school children, cats, trash blowing in the wind, etc. Create positive experiences with these objects simply by treating when they come around.
 Like the example before, if you have a street light that shakes in the wind, be sure to create a positive experience with this street light by treating your dog as you approach it, as it shakes, and as you walk past it.
 If she seems fearful of it (not taking treats is a definite sign), stay calm and back up to add more distance.
 Continue the flow of treats as she begins to take them again and find a way to walk past it at a greater distance.
 By being proactive in your training, you're greatly decreasing the chances of your dog growing up to fear that street light (and potentially all street lights), or whatever it may be.
 Don't wait for your dog to become fearful, teach them now that there is no reason to feel that way.

 I am hopeful that if you follow these tips to socializing your dog, you will have a confident companion that is eager to explore and see the world with you!
 Remember it's up to us to give them the structure and safety they need to grow up and be amazing animals.

-If you'd like even more information on proper socialization and receive pages of handouts, guides to follow, how to properly introduce your dog to another dog or person, and more, sign up for our Socialization 101 Webinar!
+If you'd like more in-depth information on proper socialization and receive pages of handouts, guides to follow, how to properly introduce your dog to another dog or person, and more, Purchase our Socialization 101 Webinar!